 Years of Experience

-When it comes to location, the highest average paycheck (approximately $112K annually) can be spotted in Santa Rosa, Calif.; Minneapolis, Minn. ($91K), Los Angeles, Calif. (around $85K), and Mounds View, Minn. ($80K) are the next top-paying cities.
-High paychecks are not found in Memphis, Tenn.; in fact, at around $71K it is one of the worst-paid cities.
-By state, Medtronic, Inc. employees make the most in California, earning about $89K per year on average.
+When it comes to location, the highest average paycheck ($118K annually) can be spotted in Santa Rosa, Calif.; Minneapolis, Minn. (about $93K), Irvine, Calif. ($85K), and Los Angeles, Calif. (approximately $84K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Memphis, Tenn. — at around $71K, salaries are some of the lowest in the country.
+By state, the highest compensation levels appear in California, where the average salary is about $89K per year.

 Certifications and Degrees

 Certified Six Sigma Black Belts are compensated at a much higher rate than non-authorized workers, bringing in close to about $117K per year.
 Earning a Project Management Professional certification garners significant financial rewards of approximately $115K annually on average.
 At Medtronic, Inc., employees who hold a Master of Business Administration (MBA), Marketing receive the highest salaries at around $112K.